 The risk of AA and AR is associated with the presence of AD, suggesting shared mechanisms.
-This relationship was also demonstrated in murine models a few decades ago by inducing bronchial inflammation through epicutaneous sensitization[35].
-However, the risk of developing both conditions, skin and airway diseases, differs between the different AD phenotypes, mainly due to the age of onset and its severity.
-A recent meta-analysis shows in patients with AD a RR=2.16 of developing AA, with a higher risk in those with an early-onset, persistent and severe AD phenotype[36].
-In adults with AD, the risk of developing AA increased 1.6 fold-times[37].
+This relationship was also demonstrated a few decades ago in murine models, where bronchial inflammation was induced through epicutaneous sensitization [35].
+However, the risk of developing both conditions, skin disease and airway disease, differs between the various AD phenotypes, mainly owing to the age at onset and severity.
+A recent meta-analysis showed an RR of 2.16 for developing AA in patients with AD, with a higher risk in those with early-onset disease and the persistent and severe AD phenotype [36].
+In adults with AD, the risk of developing AA increased 1.6-fold [37].

-It is difficult to have a real vision of the relationship between skin and airway diseases in the allergic march, since most of the studies that analyze the trajectory from AD to respiratory allergic conditions involve children population, considering the presence of wheeze induced by viral infections, the main respiratory trait.
-The majority of these patients present a transient phenotype that does not end in AA, being considered the persistence of wheeze-AA a specific trajectory/endophenotype[38].
-Furthermore, the concept of "one airway, one disease" related to the frequent coincidence of AR and AA in the same patients has recently been reviewed, considering that AR alone and AR + AA may represent two different diseases[34].
-This is a more practical and real-life clinical approach since most patients present AR before AA.
-In terms of mechanisms, toll-like receptor and IL-17 signaling pathways are predominant in AR alone, while IL-33 and IL-5 are more prevalent in the multimorbidity airway phenotype.
-Furthermore, polysensitization to allergens is relevant in the "classic" allergic march phenotype, with an upregulation of IL-33 in children with early-onset AD[34].
-However, IgE sensitization is not considered the dominant causal mechanism of multimorbidity because only 38% of patients presented allergic skin and respiratory diseases[34].
+It is difficult to have a real vision of the relationship between skin and airway diseases in the allergic march, since most of the studies that analyze the trajectory from AD to respiratory allergic conditions involve children, with the main respiratory trait considered to be the presence of wheeze induced by viral infections.
+Most patients present a transient phenotype that does not end in AA, with the persistence of wheeze-AA considered a specific trajectory/endophenotype [38].
+Furthermore, the concept of one airway, one disease, which is related to the frequent co-occurrence of AR and AA in the same patient has recently been reviewed, and AR alone and AR and AA are now considered 2 different diseases [34].
+This is a more practical and real-life clinical approach, since most patients present AR before AA.
+In terms of underlying mechanisms, toll-like receptor and IL-17 signaling pathways are predominant in AR alone, while IL-33 and IL-5 are more prevalent in the airway phenotype characterized by multimorbidity.
+Furthermore, polysensitization to allergens is relevant in the classic allergic march phenotype, with upregulation of IL-33 in children affected by early-onset AD [34].
+However, IgE-mediated sensitization is not considered the dominant causal mechanism of multimorbidity, because only 38% of patients present allergic skin and respiratory diseases [34].

-The different trajectories of respiratory allergies from childhood to adulthood have been described clinically in several cohort studies.
-In a German cohort (participants of the International Study of Asthma and Allergies in Childhood, ISAAC) five different trajectories for wheezing, rhinoconjunctivitis, and eczema were identified[38].
-Three of them suffered from a single disease (eczema and wheezing) and two had a combination of symptoms.
+The symptoms of the different trajectories of respiratory allergies from childhood to adulthood have been described in several cohort studies.
+In a German cohort (participants of the International Study of Asthma and Allergies in Childhood [ISAAC]), 5 trajectories for wheezing, rhinoconjunctivitis, and eczema were identified [38].
+Three of them involved a single disease (eczema and wheezing), and 2 involved a combination of symptoms.
 Those patients who only had eczema improved after adolescence.
 Those with only rhinoconjunctivitis had an increased risk of persistence, especially when they presented with parental allergies and sensitization to seasonal allergens.
-Patients with wheeze-related symptoms, ("late-onset wheeze", "rhinoconjunctivitis + wheeze" and "eczema + rhinoconjunctivitis + wheeze") were more affected by environmental exposures.
+Patients with wheeze-related symptoms (late-onset wheeze, rhinoconjunctivitis+wheeze, and eczema+rhinoconjunctivitis +wheeze) were more affected by environmental exposures.
 In this sense, the study showed that the allergic trajectory in adulthood was conditioned by characteristics of both childhood and adolescence, mainly related to the persistence of airway symptoms.
-This indicates that adolescence is a critical phase for the development of allergic respiratory diseases, partly associated with environmental exposures (active smoking, dog ownership, mold, and occupational exposures), supporting that the development of the allergic march continues at this stage and does not end in childhood[38].
+This indicates that adolescence is a critical phase for the development of allergic respiratory diseases and is partly associated with environmental exposures (active smoking, dog ownership, exposure to molds, and occupational exposures), thus supporting the hypothesis that the development of the allergic march continues at this stage and does not end in childhood [38].